Musical Genres – Discover the most listened to ones

 Musical genres are a way of classifying different types of music.

-Music has existed since the beginning of time and continues to evolve as technology advances and new styles emerge.
+Music has been around since the beginning of time and continues to evolve as technology advances and new styles emerge.

-Each genre is unique in its sound, instruments used, and artists performing it.
+Each genre is unique in its sound, instruments used, and artists who perform it.

 Genres range from classical to jazz to hip-hop, with a variety of subgenres in between.

-Everyone has their own musical preference according to the type of sound they like.
+Everyone has their own musical preferences according to the type of sound they like.
 Discovering different genres can be fun and help broaden your musical horizons, discovering new sounds and influences.

-Music fans have access to so many options these days, streaming services offer thousands of albums from various artists across various genres for people to explore.
+Music fans have access to so many options these days, streaming services offer thousands of albums from various artists across multiple genres for people to explore.

 Whether you like classic rock or contemporary pop music, there is something for everyone!